jakob-fyi/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/aux-routes.md

 </div>
 ```

-Examine `auth/auth.module.ts` and its content, the mock `auth.service.ts` and the routes in `auth-routing.module.ts`.
+Examine `auth/auth.module.ts`,  the implementation of `auth.state.ts` and the routes in `auth-routing.module.ts`.
 Notice the following html in `intro.component.html`:

 ```html
 <mat-card-actions>